 - Board Type: The board type option selects the basic board type where the program will be loaded.
 In many cases the board type doesn't matter for LMM or COG programs.
-Some boards have non-standard system clock though and must be properly selected.
-In all cases XMM type programs will need an XMM capable board selected. - Reload Board Types: This puzzle piece button will read all C:\propgcc\propeller-load\\.cfg files and load the names into the Board Type combo box.
-The selected board type is saved in the .side project file. - Board Type: This is the drop-down box on the le de of the green puzzle piece.
+Some boards have non-standard system clock frequencies though and must be properly selected.
+In all cases XMM type programs will need an XMM capable board selected. - Reload Board Types: This puzzle piece button will read all C:\propgcc\propeller-load.cfg files and load the names into the Board Type combo box.
+The selected board type is saved in the .side project file. - Board Type: This is the drop-down box on the left side of the green puzzle piece.
 It lets you choose the board type to use with your program.
-Board types with SDLOAL SDXMMC are special and when selected tell the IDE that certain functions will be performed. - Memory Model: Many programs use LMM, but some programs use COG or XMMC.
+Board types with SDLOAD or SDXMMC are special and when selected tell the IDE that certain functions will be performed. - Compiler Type: C compiles C programs and can compile very simple C++ programs such as the C++toggle demo.
+C programs needing std namespace and libraries, etc... will need to use the C++ compiler.
+Typially a full C++ program will need an external memory to be useful. - Memory Model: Many programs use LMM, but some programs use COG or XMMC.
 The C-VGA demo is a COG only program.
 To compile that, use the COG memory mode.
 Some programs are too big for LMM and can be run on external memory modes like XMMC.
 The included graphics demo can run on LMM, but it can also run on XMMC with board type EEPROM selected (64KB or more EEPROM should be used).
 XMM-SINGLE should be used for RAM based external memory devices.
 XMM-SPLIT is the same as XMM and should be used where external memory is split into code and data where code lives in Flash and data lives in RAM - XMM is originally used on boards like C3.